Don’t Make Retirement Planning For Two More Complicated Than Necessary

 In fact, I designed the Ultimate Retirement Calculator just so that you’d have the ability to complete sophisticated retirement scenario analysis – quickly, easily, and for free, because I think it’s that valuable.
 I hope it helps you.

-If you’d like to learn more, I encourage you to check out my ebook How Much Is Enough To Retire.
-It will walk you step by step through the various assumptions and models involved in retirement planning so that you can make an educated decision.
+Each of these educational products will walk you step by step through the various assumptions and models involved in retirement planning so that you can make an educated decision.

 Thanks again for the great question, Kathleen.
 Hopefully it helped many other readers in the same situation.